thesquaredev/website-staging/src/pages/solutions/credit-scoring/5-process.md

 The lender requests customer's consent to access account data, either by sending an invitation from our platform, or by clicking an embedded button in the lender's website.
-After accessing their account information, using a GDPR compliant authentication process, financial data is processed and delivered to the lender through our dashboard.
+After accessing their account information, using a GDPR compliant authentication process, financial data is processed and delivered to the lender through our platform's dashboard.

 ---